open-curriculum/oerschema/README.md

 ## Legacy Site

-The previous static schema site is located on the `legacy-site` branch.
+The previous static schema site is located in the `open-curriculum/legacy-site` repo.